chopeen/minimal-razor/.github/README.md

 ## Publishing to Azure

- Out of different deployment options available for Web apps, I picked *Local Git Repository* (local from the perspective of the app, i.e. repository in the Azure cloud).
-After the initial configuration, all I need to do is run `git push azure master` on my computer and the latest version is deployed.
+ Out of different deployment options available for Web apps, I picked *Local Git Repository*.
+After the initial configuration, all I need to do is run
+ `git push azure master` on my computer and the latest version is deployed.
+Option *GitHub* is also trivial to configure and later every time you push new code to the GitHub, it gets automatically deployed to Azure.

  For details, refer to the article [Publishing a Web Core app to Azure with CLI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-cli?view=aspnetcore-2.1&tabs=other).